 ABOUT THE LENAPE NATION OF PENNSYLVANIA

-The Lenape Nation of Pennsylvania is a 501(c)(3) non-profit organization dedicated to increasing awareness of Lenape history and culture.
+Our 501(c)(3) non-profit organization is dedicated to increasing awareness of Lenape history and culture.
 Created to join together the members of the Lenape Nation and anyone else interested in continuing the development of the language and culture of the Lenape people, the Lenape Nation of Pennsylvania is active in the revival of tradition and community.
 We encourage partnerships among people and organizations in order to foster cultural, historical, and environmental education and preservation.

 WHO ARE THE LENAPE?